kailash-manasarovar/statement/docs/timeline/2025/january.md

 - It seems likely.
 - It's how drug addicts operate, isn't it; what they do.

+### Ritzy with Geetha and Winston May

+- I'm not sure if this is in my [2015 police statement about the Tottenham rape-gangs](../2011-to-2020/2015.md#statement-to-the-metropolitan-police).
+- I guess it probably is given the need to "remind" me of it.
+- Anyway, this event is interesting because of how they treated Geetha - a black and posh little girl - versus how they treated me.
+- Geetha and I, together without anyone else, went to Ritzy's nightclub on a Wednesday night.
+- It was after I had been sedated and gang-raped at Plevna Crescent by Winston, Busby (who anally-raped me), and the boys sitting on kitchen chairs (just like they "reminded" me in [September 2023 on Las Marinas beach](../2023/september.md#rape-gang-reminders)).
+- Winston had total control of my mind at that time.
+- I think I was sedated in the nightclub; there was weird stuff going on that night and I don't remember really being in the nightclub.
+- I remember being outside, with Geetha and Winston May.
+- Winston put Geetha in a taxi to get her home; he may have even paid for it.
+- Then I was alone with him, yet again, for more of the same to add to the pedo-rape-porn collection no doubt.
+- Curious isn't it.

 ## Meeting Paul at Madrid airport

 - I meet Paul at Madrid airport.